llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 of (3).
 Otherwise we end up with a bug as this one found in gcc [GCCProbeBug]_

-The following scheme attempts to summarize the allocation and probing interaction netween static and dynamic allocations:
+The following scheme attempts to summarize the allocation and probing interaction between static and dynamic allocations:

          + ----- <- ------------ <- ------------- <- ------------ +
          |                                                        |